postput/postput/README.md

 # FAQ

 ### My files are already stored on amazon S3.
 Do I have to migrate them if I want to use postput?
 No, postput is not a storage in itself.
-The only thing you have to do is to tell postput where is your bucket by [creating an S3 storage provider](#how-do-i-create-my-custom-storage-provider)
+The only thing you have to do is to tell postput where is your bucket by [creating an S3 storage provider](#how-do-i-create-my-custom-storage-provider) and [provide the right config for amazon s3](#amazon-s3)

 # Roadmap